yu210148/gvm_install/README.md

 It uses a self-signed certificate so you'll see a warning in the web browser about that.
 Feel free to replace the cert or ignore the warning.

+**********
+Seems, that after completing the script for version 20 the machine needs to be restarted.
+Then you should be able to log into the web interface.
+Once logged in, head over to Administration-->Feed Status.
+If any of the feeds show a status of 'Update in progress' wait until they're completed.
+While you're waiting, log in to a command prompt on the machine and become the GVM user (e.g., sudo -i, su gvm).
+List the gvm user's crontab file with 'crontab -l' and manually execute the commands shown there (e.g., '/opt/gvm/sbin/greenbone-feed-sync --type SCAP') once the feed status changes from 'Update in progress' to the feed's actual status.
+When you run the commands from the crontab the feed status update as shown in the web interface will change back to show that it's updating.
+Again, wait for it to complete before running the next line from the crontab.
+Once all the feeds are showing versions that look like dates (e.g., 20201229T1131) and the status is no longer showing as updating you should be able to start a scan using the 'Created OpenVAS Scanner' under Scans-->Tasks-->New Task.
+*********

 Based on [koromicha's excellent guide](https://kifarunix.com/install-and-setup-gvm-11-on-ubuntu-20-04/).
 Thanks to the commenters there as well for useful troubleshooting info.

 Takes a while to do everything (a couple of hours on my last test).